Skip to main content

 The groundwater standards for simazine were adopted in Cycle 1 (1985) and updated in Cycles 2 (1988), 4 (1992), and 6 (1995).

-Simazine is an pesticide used to control broadleaf and grass weeds.
-Animal studies have shown that long-term exposure to high levels of simazine can affect body weight, thyroid function, impact the blood, and cause tumors.
+Simazine is a pesticide used to control weeds.
+Studies have shown that exposure to high levels of simazine can affect body weight, thyroid function, impact the blood, and cause tumors.

 Styrene